Degrees of Freedom Region of a Class of Multi-source Gaussian Relay Networks: DoF Region for -user -hop Networks

-as $n_B$ increases.
-The first condition guarantees an arbitrarily small quantization error, the second condition guarantees an arbitrarily small rate loss due to the randomness of channel realizations, the third condition is needed to use almost all channel instances for transmission, and the fourth condition guarantees arbitrarily small probabilities of encoding and decoding error.
-From (\ref{eq:sinr_1}) to (\ref{eq:condition4}) and the result of Lemma \ref{lemma:delta} , we finally derive that
+as $n_B\to\infty$.
+The first condition guarantees an arbitrarily small quantization error, the second condition guarantees an arbitrarily small rate loss due to the randomness of channel realizations, the third condition is needed to use almost all channel instances for transmission, and the fourth condition guarantees an arbitrarily small probability of encoding and relaying error.

-is achievable with probability approaching one.
-Since we can make both $n_B$ and $B$ sufficiently large as $n$ increases, $R_i=\frac{B-1}{B}R^{(b)}_i\to R^{(b)}_i$ with $P_{e,i}\to 0$ as $n$ increases.
-From the fact that channel coefficients are i.i.d. drawn from a continuous distribution, the corresponding channel matrix is in $\mathcal{H}_f$ with probability one.
-In conclusion, (\ref{eq:rate_2hop}) is achievable, which completes the proof. \end{proof}

-The following example shows the achievable sum rate of the proposed scheme under i.i.d.
-Rayleigh fading. \begin{example} Suppose the Gaussian relay network with $M=2$, $K=K_1=K_2=K_3$ and channel coefficients are i.i.d. drawn from $\mathcal{N}_{\mathbb{C}}(0,1)$.
-Then, $c(\mathbf{H})$ is given by $\|\mathbf{H}\|_F/\|\mathbf{H}^{-1}\|_F$.
-From the cut-set upper bound, one can derive a simple sum rate upper bound.
-For the cut dividing the sources and the rest of nodes,

-where $\mathbf{\Sigma}_x[t]=\frac{1}{P}E(\mathbf{x}[t]\mathbf{x}^{\dagger}[t])$ is the normalized covariance matrix.
-Fig. \ref{fig:result_2hop} plots the achievable sum rate in Theorem \ref{th:rate_2hop} and its upper bound in (\ref{eq:cut_set2}) for $K=2,3,4$.
-Numerical results suggest that, at any SNR, sum rate gaps are upper bounded by a constant independent of SNR. \end{example}